Henry-Njoroge/dsc_phase_1_project/README.md

 3. Safety & Operations Teams: Can implement the recommendations to reduce incident rates.

+### Key Business Questions

+1. Which aircraft types and configurations are associated with higher accident or injury rates?

+2. Do flight purposes or weather conditions significantly affect accident severity?

+3. What data-driven recommendations can be made to reduce injury and fatality risks?

 ## Data Understanding and Analysis
 ### Data Overview